 Chapel services at North Park Theological Seminary provide a central time of worship that allows the Seminary community to be formed by the Word of God and the sacraments.
 Services are planned by the Chapel Committee, and are led by a variety of students, faculty, pastors, and staff.
 Missionaries, evangelists, pastors, or scholars may preach or lead worship.

-Chapel services follow a thematic pattern of “gathering, proclaiming, and communing,” and are held at 9:30 am each Monday and Thursday of the academic year in Isaacson Chapel.
+Chapel services follow a thematic pattern of “gathering, proclaiming, and communing,” and are held at 11:00 am each Thursday of the academic year in Isaacson Chapel.

 Isaacson Chapel’s prayer room is open daily for private or group prayer and meditation.
 It is also used for spiritual direction throughout the week.

-Join the North Park campus body in an hour of singing and worshipping together.
-This week-ending evening service is a time to for Seminary and University community members to gather for prayer and songs.
+Join the North Park campus body in an hour of singing and worshiping together.
+This week-ending evening service is a time for Seminary and University community members to gather for prayer and songs.

 Vespers services are held Thursdays at 9:00 pm in Isaacson Chapel.